fegmorte/aws-ecs-exec-command-cli/README.md

 **Requirements**

-You should have `aws-cli` already installed with credentials file.
+You should install the requirements via the pip install below.

 &nbsp;